egaba/ember-yup/README.md

 **Warning: This is still a major work in progress.**

 However, I think I've gotten this library to a decent starting point for most projects.
-Sorry, no tests yet.
-This library is built with passion and laziness.

 ## Installation